SOLANA-DEVNET

 StablecoinsPartner TokensIncentives

 Distribution funding may include stablecoins, partner tokens, and ecosystem incentive assets.
-Claim readiness still depends on staked shares for the current period, not on the asset type itself.
+Claim readiness still depends on staked units for the current period, not on the asset type itself.